mik-laj/discovery-api/gen_data/release_notes_md/monitoring_docs_release_notes.md

 **CHANGED:**

-If you are using custom Cloud IAM roles, any roles that load Stackdriver Monitoring dashboards now require additional IAM permissions.
+If you are using custom IAM roles, any roles that load Stackdriver Monitoring dashboards now require additional IAM permissions.
 The ` monitoring.dashboards.* ` and ` monitoring.publicWidgets.* ` permissions are now public, and custom roles used to load dashboards must now include them.
 See [ Stackdriver Monitoring Access Control